 UP COLLEGE OF LAW

 The University of the Philippines College of Law is an institution acknowledged for its continuing commitment to academic excellence and service to the public.
 It marked its centennial year in 2011 as the lead unit of what is now the UP Law Complex.
 The UP College of Law was among the first seven Colleges established after the foundation of the University of the Philippines on June 18, 1908 through Act No. 1870 of the Philippine Assembly.
-During its first hundred years, the transformation of the College has been from a professional school offering a degree program, to a Law Complex with a triad of functions: 1) instruction, 2) research, and 3) extension service operating under the following mandate:
+During its first hundred years, the transformation of the College was from a professional school offering a degree program, to a Law Complex with a triad of functions: 1) instruction, 2) research, and 3) extension service operating under the following mandate:

 “The UP Law Complex as an integrated system of national legal institutions within the University of the Philippines shall be dedicated to teaching, research, training, information, and legal extension service to ensure a just society.
 It shall always be responsive to the challenges of social change, and shall be relevant to the growing legal and other law-related needs of the Filipino people.”

 History at a glance.
 The Board of Regents of the University of the Philippines formally approved the establishment of the College of Law on January 12, 1911 offering first and second year courses.
 The College, however, traces its beginnings to the law courses opened in 1910 by the Educational Department Committee of the Young Men’s Christian Association (YMCA), through the efforts of George A. Malcolm who was later to become the first Dean of the College.